xiaonengmiao/Cpp_Primer/Ch03/README.md

 > What would happen if you define the loop control variable in the previous exercise as type char?
 Predict the results and then change your program to use a char to see if you were right.

+the string won't change. we must use reference to change the value of the character in a string.in this case, `char` `c` is copy of each character of string, thus the assignment actually do nothing.

 [ex3.7-codelink](exercise3.7.cc)